Aksharmeet/aksharmeet/README.md

-#  Full Stack Developer
+#  Hi !
+My name is Aksharmeet Singh
-Hello and welcome to my repository!
+& welcome to my repository!
 My current focus is on expanding my knowledge in **full-stack developmen**, **DevOps**, and **cloud technologies**.
 My goal is to become an proficient in these areas and contribute to open-source projects while collaborating with other developers to solve real-world problems.